modonohoe/aurora-chasers-ireland/README.md

 # **Aurora Chasers Ireland**
 ## **Site Overview**
-Aurora Chasers Ireland is an information site and resource hub for users who are trying to see the Northern Lights (NL) in Ireland.
+Aurora Chasers Ireland is an information site for users who are trying to see the Northern Lights (NL) in Ireland.
+This site is for people visiting Ireland, those living in Ireland or anyone who is curious about seeing the Aurora Borealis from the Island.
+Aurora Chasers Ireland site provides real-time weather information, tips for when, where and how to see the lights, advice for capturing photographs and more.
+There is a gallery section and an optional newsletter sign-up and contact form on the site.

 ![Am I Responsive Screenshot](assets/images/am-i-responsive-screenshot.png "Am I Responsive Screenshot")